Checks

 Module: giskard.checks.judges.conformity

-rule str Required The conformity rule to evaluate.
-Supports Jinja2 templating with access to the
+rule str Required The rule statement to evaluate against the trace (literal text).

 from giskard.checks import Conformity

-# Static rulecheck = Conformity(rule="The response must be professional and polite")
+check = Conformity(rule="The response must be professional and polite")check = Conformity(rule="The last response should be polite.")LLMJudge

 Section titled “LLMJudge”General-purpose LLM-based validation with custom prompts.
 The most flexible LLM check — use when specialized checks (Groundedness, Conformity) don't fit your needs.